oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 ## Add security with Auth0 and the Okta Spring Boot starter

+Before working on the authorization (giving access to resources), you must define the mechanism for identifying the user.
+Auth0 is an easy to implement, adaptable authentication and authorization platform, and you can implement authentication for any application in just minutes.
+With Auth0 CLI you can create access tokens and use them for identifying the user when making requests to the document API.
 Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli).
 Then in the command line run:

 ```shell
 auth0 login